-28.4 Broxtowe contains several recreational routes, many of which are shown on page 158 and the Policies Map.
+28.4 28.5 Broxtowe contains several strategic recreational routes, many of which are shown on Map 40 and the Policies Map.
 These routes may also be used for everyday journeys and for accessing services.
 The policy will apply to the specified routes and to all routes leading from the built-up areas into the countryside.
 The policy will apply to the following specified routes;

 - the Big Track;

-- the Broxtowe Country Trail;
+- · the Broxtowe Country Trail;

 - the Erewash Valley Trail;

 - the Great Northern Path;

 - the Monks Way;

 - the National Cycle Route;

 - the Nottingham Canal Towpath/former Cromford Canal; and

 - the Robin Hood Way.